 What role do poor time management skills play in workplace procrastination?

-Bad time management leads to procrastination when people can’t guess how long tasks will take.
+Bad time management leads to procrastination when people can’t estimate how long tasks will take.
 They get interrupted a lot.
 To help, use time blocking, set priorities, and make to-do lists.

 How does personal life stress impact procrastination at work?